i-am-paradoxx/wazuh-linux/README.md

 or
 - `https://localhost`

-if you forgot your password then use this command
+If you forgot your password then use this command

 ```
 sudo tar -O -xvf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt